official-stockfish/Stockfish/Readme.txt

 give an extra speed on Core i7 or similar systems.
 To enable this feature compile with 'make icc-profile-popcnt'

-On 64 bit Unix-like systems the 'bsfq' assembly instruction will be used for bit counting.
+On 64 bit systems the 'bsfq' assembly instruction will be used for bit counting.
 Detection is automatic at compile time, but in case you experience compile problems you can comment out #define USE_BSFQ line in types.h

 In general is recommended to run 'make help' to see a list of make targets with corresponding descriptions.